briis/unifiprotect/README.md

   - platform: unifiprotect
 ```

-The Integration currently supports the following standard Home Assistant services:
+The Integration supports the standard camera services.
+Not all have been testet but the following will work:
 1. `camera.disable_motion_detection` - This will disable motion detection on the specified camera
 2. `camera.enable_motion_detection` - This will enable motion detection on the specified camera
+3. `camera.snapshot` - Take a snapshot of the current image on the specified camera
+4. `camera.record` - Record the current stream to a file

 **Note:** When using the above services, Recording in Unfi Protect will be set to *motion*.
 If you want to have the cameras recording all the time, you have to set that in Unifi Protect App.